Construction is one of the most dangerous sectors to work in.

 Creating and maintaining a safe working environment is the number one priority to improve construction site safety.
 Despite this, over one third of all major injuries in the workplace are caused by slips and trips.

-To counteract this threat, the hazards that cause them to be contained or minimised.
+To counteract this threat, the hazards that cause them must be contained or minimised.

 Cables trailing across floors, stairways and doorways are seen all too often and it’s one of the primary hazards that causes slips or trips.
 Installing a cable management solution on your site will help reduce that threat.